Galionix/toshl-mcp-server/ai_docs/activeContext.md

 ## Current Work Focus

 We have completed the initial implementation of the Toshl MCP Server.
 The focus is now on testing, refinement, and ensuring all components work together correctly.
+We have successfully implemented and fixed tests for the /entries endpoint, ensuring it works correctly with the Toshl API.

 ## Recent Changes